K4CZP3R/P2PLauncher/README.md

 ## Client
 To connect to a personal session, navigate to the Client tab.
 * Fill in the public IP address given to you by the host.
-* Fill in a unique number, between 2 - 240, in the ID field.
-[No one in your party can use the same ID.]
+* Fill in a unique number, between 2 - 240, in the ID field (It is advised to ask the host what your ID is). __No one in your party can use the same ID.__
 * Lastly, input the password given to you by the host.
 Once done, click on Start and the connection will be made.
 Simple!